 This according to “Bette Midler and the piracy of identity” by Jane M. Gaines, an essay included in Music and copyright (Edinburgh: Edinburgh University Press, 1993, pp. 86–98).

 Today is Midler’s 70th birthday!
-Above, performing in 1988, the year of the court decision; below, singing Do you want to dance? in 1993.
+Below, singing Do you want to dance? in 1993.

 As one of the most powerful nonpolitical figures at Louis XIV’s court, Lully was far from immune to its culture of intrigue.